 Lackawanna College hosts a local chapter of an internationally recognized honor society.
-Students who meet the minimum credit hour and GPA requirements established by the College and the society may become members of Phi Theta Kappa, the international honor society for students in two-year colleges.
+Students who meet the minimum credit hour and GPA requirements established by the College and the society may become members of Phi Theta Kappa, the international honor society for college students in associate degree programs.
 Phi Theta Kappa members are entitled to access the society's vast scholarship and employment network and to participate in local, regional and national workshops and convocations.